Southern Rivers Cruise 2017

 Sunday 13 August

 Off up to Norwich today.
 For those who wish to ‘to go all the way’ make for New Mills Yard, and stop at The Ribs of Beef for a beer.
-Overnight on Trowse meadow (Note this is ‘wild mooring’ on the meadow, this is not a formal mooring – for those who do not wish to moor here there are BA 24hr moorings at Whitlingham).
+Overnight on Trowse meadow (Note this is ‘wild mooring’ on the meadow, this is not a formal mooring.
+I have strimmed our mooring spot, but be aware there are cattle grazing the meadow – for those who do not wish to moor here there are BA 24hr moorings at Whitlingham).
 BBQ if you wish, or book your own meal at White Horse PH.
-(Access to showers and toilets at Ski Club by kind permission of Ski Club for donation to charity).
+(Access to showers, toilets, and outside water tap at Ski Club by kind permission of Ski Club for donation to charity).
 Corner shop in Trowse, supermarket, ATM etc in Norwich.
 Water available from Ski Club.